walles/atom-shortcuts-teacher/README.md

 * Put each multi-key keybinding in its own backticks.
 * Show human friendly command names
 * Escape backticks in our shortcut Markdown
+* Put the shortcuts in a bulleted list